variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-13-acupuncture-for-fertility-pcos-two-patient-examples--how-chinese-medicine-treated-it.md

 After 4 weeks of 2x/week acupuncture and taking BBTs, there was no sign of a normal hormone cycle.

-However, at the beginning, her temperatures started out wildly all over the place and by the end of the 4 weeks had dramatically stabilized. &nbsp;But there was no fertile mucous and no rise in her temperature indicating ovulation.
+However, at the beginning, her temperatures started out wildly all over the place and by the end of the 4 weeks had dramatically stabilized.
+But there was no fertile mucous and no rise in her temperature indicating ovulation.

 We knew the treatments were helping because of the improvement in her BBTs, but we decided to just put her on herbs and stop acupuncture until her first cycle came.